kadena-io/marmalade/pact/collection-tutorial.md

 # Collection Policy Tutorial

+Marmalade _token policies_ allow for fine-grained customization of how NFTs are minted and sold.
+This tutorial demonstrates how an NFT collection supporting presale could be implemented, using an example policy 'simple-one-off-collection-policy`.
-Collection Policy is a marmalade policy that allows pre-sale of collection tokens.
-This tutorial will go step-by-step with an example of collection, `muppets-v1`.
+This tutorial will demonstrate the policy step-by-step with an example collection called `muppets-v1`.

-Releasing Collection follows the following steps:
+Releasing the collection is accomplished in the following steps:

 1. Initiate Collection (Operator)
 2. Reserve Whitelist (Minter)